driv/driv.github.io/_drafts/2026-02-10-victoriametrics-mixins.markdown

 }
 ```

-Now we can generat the final manifests is a single command:
+Now we can generate the final manifests in a single command:

 ```bash
 jsonnet -J vendor k8s.libsonnet > manifests.yaml